 - Xiang, Z., & Acuna, D. E. (2020).
 Scientific image tampering detection based on noise inconsistencies: A method and datasets. arXiv preprint arXiv:2001.07799.
 [Link]

 Daniel drove 28 hours to Boulder from beautiful Central New York, where he was an Associate Professor in the School of Information Studies at Syracuse University.
 Before then, he was a postdoctoral researcher at Northwestern University and the Rehabilitation Institute of Chicago.
-He obtained his Ph.D. in Computer Science at the University of Minnesota - Twin Cities, receiving an NIH Neuro-physical-computational Sciences (NPCS) Graduate Training Fellowship, a CONICYT-World Bank Fellowship, and a NeurIPS Travel Award.
+He obtained his Ph.D. in Computer Science at the University of Minnesota - Twin Cities.
+He received an NIH Neuro-physical-computational Sciences (NPCS) Graduate Training Fellowship, a CONICYT-World Bank Fellowship, and a NeurIPS Travel Award.
 Daniel was born in Santiago, Chile, where he attended the University of Santiago, Chile (obviously.)